 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Canada’s Pan-Canadian Framework on Clean Growth and Climate, announced in 2016, is an overarching strategy document for emission reductions, containing proposals for economy-wide measures, including a carbon pricing plan and a plan to phase-out traditional coal plants.
-Based on the implemented policies under this framework, Canada is likely to miss its Paris Agreement (NDC) target to reduce economy-wide GHG emissions by 30% below 2005 levels by 2030.
-It remains unclear if Canada will rely on carbon sinks in forests, soils, and wetlands to achieve its target.
+The mandatory federal carbon pricing system is one of the measures outlined in Canada’s Pan-Canadian Framework on Clean Growth and Climate Change, announced in 2016, which serves as an overarching strategy document for emission reductions.
+Canada progressed on implementation of the framework in 2018, publishing federal methane regulations and increasing the stringency of fuel standards for freight vehicles.
+However, based on the implemented policies under this framework, Canada is likely to miss its Paris Agreement (NDC) target to reduce economy-wide GHG emissions by 30% below 2005 levels by 2030.
+It remains unclear whether Canada will rely on carbon sinks in forests, soils, and wetlands to achieve its target.
 If it does so, and experiences low economic growth, it might achieve its NDC target with current policies.
-Given the uncertainties around the potential reliance on carbon sinks, the CAT rates this target “Highly insufficient”.
+Given the lack of clarity around the potential reliance on carbon sinks, the CAT rates this target “Highly insufficient”.

 On 11 May 2017, Canada submitted its revised NDC.
-While the revision does not change Canada’s NDC target, it states that Canada is examining its approach to accounting for emissions in the land use, land use change and forestry (LULUCF) sector.
-This is a departure from its original NDC submission, which stated that Canada would use a net-net accounting approach for the LULUCF sector.
-However, as it is not clear to which degree Canada will rely on carbon sinks in the LULUCF sector to achieve its target of a 30% reduction below 2005 levels, we show the target as a range of 504–646 MtCO2e.
+While the revision does not change Canada’s NDC target, it potentially weakened the target by stating that Canada is examining its approach to accounting for emissions in the land use, land use change and forestry (LULUCF) sector.
+This is a departure from its original NDC submission, which stated that Canada would use a net-net1 accounting approach for the LULUCF sector.
+However, as it is not clear to which degree Canada will rely on carbon sinks in the LULUCF sector to achieve its target of a 30% reduction below 2005 levels, we show the target as a range of 513–655 MtCO2e.
 For the lower bound of this range, which reflects the NDC target as reported in the 7th National Communication (NC7), we assume that the target excludes LULUCF in 2030, which is equivalent to a 15% reduction below 1990 levels of GHG emissions excluding LULUCF.
 For the upper bound, we assume that Canada will fully rely on the projected LULUCF sink of 142 MtCO2e in 2030.

-With planned policies, emissions are expected to reach 569 MtCO2e excl.
+With planned policies, emissions are expected to reach 568 MtCO2e excl.
 LULUCF in 2030, which would bring Canada closer to achieving its NDC target, even if it would not rely on emissions reductions from the LULUCF sector.
-The emissions level from planned policies is equivalent to a 5% reduction from 1990 levels, excl.
-LULUCF and a 21% reduction from 2005 levels, excl.
+The emissions level in 2030 from planned policies is equivalent to a 6% reduction from 1990 levels, excl.
+LULUCF and a 22% reduction from 2005 levels, excl.
 LULUCF.
 There is no clarity as to how many international credits Canada plans to use to meet its NDC target.
 The use of international carbon credits implies that a portion of Canada’s emissions reductions will not be met by domestic mitigation efforts.